jarviscanada/jarvis_data_eng_UmaraniKumaresan/README.md

 # Umarani Kumaresan .
 Jarvis Consulting

 I have completed a Postgraduate Degree in Project Management from Algoma University, Canada, and hold a Bachelor's Degree in Electrical and Electronics Engineering from Anna University, India.
-Currently, I am a Software and Data Engineer at Jarvis Technologies Group Inc., where I leverage my skills to develop efficient and effective software systems.
+Currently, I am a Software and Data Engineer at Jarvis Technologies Group Inc., where I leverage my skills to develop and deploy efficient and effective software systems.
 During my postgraduate program, I was a peer tutor, providing individual and small-group lectures to fellow students.
-I have proven track record in communication with strong expertise in managing product backlogs, tracking team velocity, and delivering incremental value in an Agile environment.
-I am well-versed in facilitating Sprint Planning, Daily Stand-ups, Sprint Reviews, and Retrospectives, ensuring effective collaboration and communication within diverse teams.I also have strong technical skills with a solid proficiency in Java and Relational Databases, I greatly enjoy organizing and overcoming technical challenges, exploring new technologies, and developing software across various platforms.
+I have a proven track record in communication with strong expertise in managing product backlogs, tracking team velocity, and delivering incremental value in an Agile environment.
+I am well-versed in facilitating Sprint Planning, Daily Stand-ups, Sprint Reviews, and Retrospectives, ensuring effective collaboration and communication within diverse teams.
+I also have strong technical skills and a solid proficiency in Java, relational databases, and cloud platforms, including Microsoft Azure and Redhat Openshift.
+Skilled in system support across Unix/Linux and Windows Server, with hands-on experience in CI/CD tools like Jenkins, GitHub, and Artifactory.
+I greatly enjoy organizing and overcoming technical challenges, exploring new technologies, and developing and supporting software across various platforms.

 ## Skills

-**Proficient:** Java, Linux/Bash, RDBMS/SQL, Agile/Scrum, Git
+**Proficient:** Java, Linux/Bash, RDBMS/SQL, Agile/Scrum, Git and Github, PySpark ETL and Data Processing, Databricks

-**Competent:** Docker, Rest APIs, Jira, Springboot, JavaScript, Kanban
+**Competent:** Docker, Redhat Openshift, Microsoft Azure and Windows server, Rest APIs, Jira, HDFS, Springboot, JavaScript, Kanban

-**Familiar:** HTML, CSS, JQuery, Confluence, Clickup, Asana
+**Familiar:** HTML, CSS, JQuery, Jenkins, Confluence, Clickup, Asana

 ## Jarvis Projects